uniflow-kt/uniflow-kt/Documentation.md

 	    .onSuccess { weatherCache.addAll(it) }
 ```

-Amoung the classical `Try` functional operators, we add some more:
+Amoung the classical `Either` functional operators, we add some more:
 - `get` - get the existing value or throw current error's exception
 - `getOrNull` - get the existing value or null
 - `onSuccess` - do something on existing value